Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

+Although the solution to the self-energy problem is simple, and it is routinely used with Gogny forces (see {\Sec}~\ref{EDF:Applications}), it is not possible to implement it for those nuclear EDFs where the particle-hole and particle-particle interactions are independent of each other.
+In this case, by construction, the particle-particle interaction do not contribute to the particle-hole channel and vice versa and therefore the pole cancellation cannot take place.
+The problem was extensively discussed in the literature \cite{Dobaczewski07,Duguet.09,Ben09,(Hup11b),(Dug15c)} and attempts to renormalize the divergences were proposed in \citeasnoun{Taj92,Lac09,(Sat14f)}.
+Unfortunately, they only work for functionals depending on integer powers of the density and a clear renormalization criteria is missing in the most general cases.
+This difficulty is the major reason for the recent interest in replacing EDFs by mean values of true Hamiltonians \cite{(Ben14b),(Sad13d),(Ben17a)}.

 Note that the arguments given above are rather general, and thus they also apply to restoration of other symmetries like angular momentum \cite{(Zdu07c)}.
-They are also independent of the kind of force, or the kind of two body operator considered in the mean value.
-Obviously, the projected calculation of mean values of one-body operators are never affected by this problem.
-The ``divergence'' problem is nowadays one of the most serious problems in the implementation of symmetry restoration in the nuclear DFT framework, see results and discussions in \cite{Dobaczewski07,Duguet.09,Ben09,(Hup11b),(Dug15c)}.
-Attempts to renormalize the divergences have been made \cite{Lac09,(Sat14f)} but they only work for functionals containing densities raised to an integer power and they lack a clear renormalization criteria in the most general cases.
-This difficulty is the major reason for the recent interest in replacing EDFs by mean values of true Hamiltonians \cite{(Ben14b),(Sad13d),(Ben17a)}.
+They do not depend on the kind of force, or the kind of two body operator considered in the mean value.
+Only for strictly density-independent forces (see {\Sec}~\ref{EDF:DenDep}) like Skyrme SV \cite{(Bei75b)} and no pairing, all symmetries, including the isospin symmetry, can be consistently restored \cite{PhysRevC.81.054310}.
+Obviously, the projected calculation of mean values of one-body operators are never affected by the inconsistencies mentioned above.